 This can be argued of non loser characters too but these people have things happening in their life to say they have made it, jobs, friends, financial stability and a lover in they’re life these people want more and although they’re ups and downs they don’t view themselves as loser for long stretches of time like Tomoko or Satou do and it’s usually with the story’s narrative to have those ups and down compared to a loser characters life where it’s just downs for the character and even when heading upward they still feel down even when they have accomplished a great feat like create a video game despite how shitty it is or order a beverage they focus on the negative the fact that the game is shit at least according to them or the fact they dropped they’re drink for them life is always looking at what they don’t have rather enjoying what they do have.

-If you are happy and still hit those loser milestones that doesn’t make you a loser as it’s a persons unhappiness which cements them as a loser.
+If you are happy and still hit those loser milestones that doesn’t make you a loser as it’s a persons unhappiness and discontent which cements them as a loser.